 The project aims to develop our understanding of everyday racism with numeric, descriptive and geographic evidence, in order to build a collective case to support antiracism advocacy and social justice activism at the University and further afield (read more in Varsity).

-This project has gone through a consultation process with various organisations and individuals within and outside Cambridge who have reviewed the report and gave us feedback.
-Amongst our supporters are UCU Cambridge Branch, Cambridge University Student Union and Graduate Union, FLY, The Black Cantabs Research Society, The 1752 Group and the Decolonising Sociology Committee.
+This project has gone through a consultation process with various organisations and individuals both within and outside Cambridge, and is supported by UCU Cambridge Branch, Cambridge University Student Union and Graduate Union, FLY, The Black Cantabs Research Society, The 1752 Group and the Decolonising Sociology Committee.

 We are asking members of the University to participate by anonymously sharing their experiences of everyday racism.
 We want to know what, how and where racism happens, and how it impacts the lives of students and staff at the University.

 As this is a research project and not a formal reporting procedure, no action will be taken on the basis of the information you share.
 If you are looking for disciplinary action, visit the University's Race Equality Website.